nebulastream/nebulastream/docs/design/20240702_sources_and_sinks.md

   - a file with ~2000 lines that handles serialization of operators, including sources and sinks
   - proto files for sources and sinks
   - many places where sources and sinks are lowered (LowerToExecutableQueryPlan, ConvertLogicalToPhysicalSource, ConvertLogicalToPhysicalSink, DefaultPhysicalOperatorProvider, DefaultPhysicalOperatorProvider)
-  - factories (DefaultDataSourceProvider, DataSinkProvider, PhysicalOperatorProvider, LogicalSourceTypeFactory, LogicalOperatorFactory, PhysicalSourceTypeFactory)
+  - different factories (DefaultDataSourceProvider, DataSinkProvider, PhysicalOperatorProvider, LogicalSourceTypeFactory, LogicalOperatorFactory, PhysicalSourceTypeFactory)
   - additional implementations for plugins (DataSourcePlugin, DataSinkPlugin, PhysicalSourceFactoryPlugin, SourceDescriptorPlugin, ..)
-- P2: all source implementations inherit from DataSource
-  - DataSource implements the query start logic, which should be handled by a separate class
+- P2: The DataSource interface forces all sources to use the TestTupleBuffer and it mixes reading data from sources and starting and stopping queries in a single class
   - DataSource provides the allocateBuffer() function which returns a TestTupleBuffer
     - as a result, all sources use the TestTupleBuffer
 - P3: adding a single source and sink requires changing/touching 20+ files
 - P4: the process of setting up a source and a sink and querying requires defining logical sources in the coordinator config, physical sources in the worker config, using the correct logical source name in a query and defining a physical sink descriptor in the same query
+Todo: adapt P5, make more concrete
 - P5: the process of going from a logical source name in a query to an implementation for that source is unnecessarily complex
-- P6: the process of specifying a sink is different from the process of specifying a source and it mixes DQL and DDL syntax in our queries
+- P6: the process of specifying a sink is different from the process of specifying a source and it mixes data query language (DQL) and data definition language (DDL) syntax in our queries
+Todo: adapt P7, make more concrete
 - P7: the process of going from a physical source definition in a query to an implementation for that sink is unnecessarily complex